-"Simon, son of John Dodsworth, late of Scarbro', died A.D.
-1685."
+"Here lieth the body of Simon, son of John Dodsworth, late of Scarborough, who was born the 14th day of October, 1647, and died the 8th of September, A. D. 1685."

-Round the margin of a blue slab:---"Here lieth William Bower of Bridlington Key.
+Round the margin of a blue slab:-" Here lieth William Bower of Bridlington Key.
 Merchant. departed. this. life. the.
 23. of March 1671. in. the.
-74 yeare. of. his. age. and Thomisin. the wife of the said Will departed the 14 of Sept.
+74 years. of. his. age. and Thomisin. the wife of the said Will departed the 14 of Sept.
 57 aged 59."

-In the centre, three coats of arms, and motto to one, "Deus dabit vela:"-" He did in his life time erect at his owne charge in Bridlington a Schoole House : and gave to it $20 \ P \ PAN$ for ever for maintaining and educating of the poore children of Bridlington and Key in the art of carding knitting and spining of wooll."
+In the centre, three coats of arms, and motto to one, "Deus dabit vela:"-" He did in his life time erect at his owne charge in Bridlington a Schoole House: and gave to it 20 lb P AN for ever for maintaining and educating of the poore children of Bridlington and Key in the art of carding, knitting and spining of wooll."

-A long grey slab, with a grove for a brass label in the middle: the label gone.
+A long grey slab, with a groove for a brass label in the middle: the label gone.

-A long slab, more than twelve feet in length, with three Maltese cropes, placed in a triangle upon it, but no inscription.
+A long slab, more than twelve feet in length, with five Maltese crosses upon it, but no inscription.

-On a brass tablet, between two cherubs' heads and wings, of brass, "MS.-Priscillæ nuper uxoris Rogeri Woodburn, quæ diem clausit supremam x0. die Augusti Anno salutis humanæ 1715 ætatisque suæ 26, cujus exuvias in lætam et felicem resurrectionis diem mæstissimus viduus curavit hic reponi.
+On a brass tablet, between two cherubs' heads and wings, of brass, "M.S.
+Priscillæ nuper uxoris Rogeri Woodburn, quæ diem clausit supremam x°. die Augusti Anno salutis humanæ 1715 ætatisque suæ 26, cujus exuvias in lætam et felicem resurrectionis diem mæstissimus viduus curavit hic reponi.

-Omnia debentur fato patuinque morali.
-Serius aut citius sedem properamus ad unam."
+"Omnia debentur fato Serius aut citius sedem properamus ad unam."